johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ## Architecture Summary

-The VisitScotland Wish List Service follows a clean, layered architecture that separates concerns, enforces domain safety, and ensures thread‑safe operations.
+The Visit Scotland Wish List Service follows a clean, layered architecture that separates concerns, enforces domain safety, and ensures thread‑safe operations.
 This structure makes the codebase easier to maintain, extend, and test.

 ### Layered Structure